BennYuGi-Oh/Second-Assignment-DA-/README.md

 Attrition rate: 16.12%

 The dataset includes attributes such as job roles, age groups, gender, marital status, department, and educational background.

-1. Attrition by Department:

-The majority of attrition occurs in the Sales department (46.6% of attrition cases).

-2.

 ### Data Sources